 Bread of Life is a faith-based ministry serving the communities north of Boston, with a mission to feed the body and to nurture the soul.
 We strive to feed the hungry, the homeless, the needy and the isolated; to offer spiritual nurture, support and hospitality; to promote greater peace and justice by addressing broader issues of hunger, poverty, and need; and to conduct our work in a spirit of respect and nonviolence.

 Bread of Life History and Services

 Founded in 1980 and incorporated as a non-profit in 1992, Bread of Life brings together over 500 volunteers from our 45 partner organizations and the community at large to offer free food to hungry, homeless, and isolated people.
-Services include evening meals held four nights a week in Malden, food pantries in Malden and Everett, grocery delivery to senior citizens in public housing in Malden, Everett, Melrose, Medford and Wakefield, and food delivery to at-risk teens and homeless families sheltered in local motels.
+Services include evening meals held four nights a week in Malden, food pantries in Malden and Everett, grocery delivery to senior citizens in public housing in Malden, Everett, Melrose and Medford, and food delivery to at-risk teens and homeless families sheltered in local motels.

 What We Have Achieved

 BOL takes pride in its ability to meet the increasing demand for services that have resulted from the economic challenges of the past decade